Broadcasted Nonparametric Tensor Regression: Data preprocessing of monkey electrocorticography data

-Our data preprocessing procedure is similar to \citet{chao2010long} and \citet{shimoda2012decoding}.
+Our data preprocessing procedure is similar to that in \citet{chao2010long} and \citet{shimoda2012decoding}.
 Firstly, the original signals were band-pass filtered from 0.3 to 499Hz and re-referenced using a common average reference montage \citep{mcfarland1997spatial}.
-Secondly, we use Morlet wavelet transformation to get the time-frequency representation at time $t$, where there are ten different center frequencies (20Hz, 30Hz, ..., 110 Hz) and ten time lags ($t-900 \,\text{ms}, t-800 \,\text{ms}, \ldots, t-100 \, \text{ms}, t$).
+Secondly, we use Morlet wavelet transformation to get the time-frequency representation at time $t$, where there are ten different center frequencies (20Hz, 30Hz, $\dots$, 110 Hz) and ten time lags ($t-900 \,\text{ms}, t-800 \,\text{ms}, \ldots, t-100 \, \text{ms}, t$).
 Finally, after a standardization step ($z$-score) at each frequency over the 10 time lags for each electrode, we get our input tensor of size $64 \times 10 \times 10$, such that the values of each entry lie in $\mathcal{I} = [-2.75, 2.85]$.
+After removing the missing values, the downsized 10,000 samples used in this work were collected as in \citet{hou2015online} by retaining every 6th time points counted from the second minute.